TheAbdouIlyes/Lv-manager/README.md

 1. Monitoring LV usage.
 2. Automatically cleaning unnecessary files.
 3. Extending LVs from available VG space.
-4. Moving files to other LVs if needed.
+4. Moving files to other LVs from the same VG if needed.
 5. Alerting the administrator when manual intervention is required.

 ---